ItsikNox/RageUI/README.md

 This project would never have been possible without the trust [Frazzle] placed in me, so I wanted to thank him for trusting me to carry out this project.

-Thank you very much to all the contributors who allowed me to move forward on this project.
+### Thank you very much to all the contributors who allowed me to move forward on this project. :snail:

 - [Frazzle](https://github.com/FrazzIe)
 - [Dylan Malandain (iTexZoz)](https://github.com/iTexZoz)
 - [Parow](https://github.com/Parow)
 - [TDLC](https://github.com/TDLCTV)

-# Read this message before using it.
+# Read this message before using it. ⚠️

 - It is useless to ask the question if this library is VRP or ESX compatible, if you ask yourself this question I invite you to turn on your brain to try to understand at least a little what the utility of this library is.